TheMitchWorksPro/DevEnv-SetUp-Help/GitHub_win7/GH_Lesson3_BranchingCommands.md

 ## Command List for Working With Branching

 - $ git branch "name-of-branch"
-  - creates a new branch
+  - creates a new branch (empty branch to work in)
   - example:  git branch devWork
+  - branches can be created "from something" - this is covered in more detail later in this document
 <br/>

 - $ git checkout "name-of-branch"